koustubhmoharir/linux/_posts/2022-01-06-filesystem.md

 Unsurprisingly, there are many historical reasons for the hierarchy being what it is.
 There have been attempts to rationalize and modernize the hierarchy based on current considerations.
 This post draws upon [other](https://askubuntu.com/a/135679) sources as well as observations from the actual filesystem in a fresh installation of Ubuntu 20.04.
 Because certain directories are required for backward compatibility, Ubuntu uses symbolic links.

-## Symbolic Links
+## Symbolic Links vs Hard Links vs Windows Shortcuts

-Symbolic Links or symlinks or soft links are like shortcuts in Windows.
+Symbolic Links or symlinks or soft links are somewhat similar to shortcuts in Windows.
 They point to a file or directory in the same or different filesystem.
-Symlinks are shown with a starting letter of l in the first column in the output of the `ls -l` command
+Symlinks are shown with a starting letter of l in the first column in the output of the `ls -l` command.

+The filesystem stores the contents and metadata (like permissions) of files in inodes.
+A file name in a directory is a pointer to the inode.
+Any number of names in the same filesystem can point to the same inode.
+Thus, all file paths are just hardlinks to the file content.
+The output of the `ls -l` command shows the number of hardlinks to the inode in the column next to the permissions.
+A symlink is a separate file whose content is a path to a file or a directory.
+A symlink can be thought of as a pointer to a pointer.
+If the file path is deleted, the symlink becomes a "dangling" link.
+If a different file is placed at the file path, the symlink points to it.

+A hard link cannot become invalid because the inode is not deleted as long as the count of hard links to it is greater than 0.
+In fact the delete command `rm` actually just calls `unlink` at the filesystem level. unlink reduces the hardlink count, it may not delete the inode itself.

+A Windows shortcut is also a file that contains a file path, but it also contains other information that is understood by the shell.
+The NTFS filesystem itself has no understanding of Windows shortcuts.
+In contrast, a symlink is understood by the filesytem itself but contains no more information than a file path.

+Since a symbolic link is a pointer to a pointer, programs that modify the filesystem usually need options that control whether they should modify the link or the file pointed to by the link.
+Often, a `-L` option indicates that the link should be followed.
+For example `ls -lL` can be used to show the permissions of the target of any links that are listed instead of the permissions on the link itself which have no importance.

 ```
 $ ls -l